YuZhaoping/developer-challenge/MovieRating/RESTAPIs.md

 ```

 ### `POST /api/v1/movie_ratings`
-  Created a movie rating contacts.
+  Create a movie rating contact.
 * Request body:
 ```
 {
   "movieRating": {
-    "category": "<The category of movies for rating>", "movies": [
+    "category": "<The category of movies for rating>" }
-      {
-        "title": "<The movie's title, unique for each category>", "posterUrl": "<The poster image url of the movie, optional>", "majorStaffs": "<The major staffs of the movie, optional>", "briefIntro": "<The brief introduction of the movie, optional>" },
-      ...
-    ]
-  }
 }
 ```